wduquette/advent/README.md

 To do this properly we would need a notion of the distance between two rooms;
 just because they are adjacent in the link map doesn't mean they are close to each other.
 A link could be a long road, for example.

-### Fancy Undo

-At present Bonaventure supports undoing the very last command.
-This is problematic, as it doesn't distinguish between commands that mutate the world and commands that don't; and in fact, it's difficult to distinguish between the two.
-Even "look" takes time and so updates the clock; and a rule might fire or an NPC move during that time.

-Consequently, we may want a multi-level undo; and if so, we certainly need to tell the user what was undone.

-Alternatively, we can design the game so that undo isn't needed.
-And for some games, undo is undesirable (i.e., if combat is a real thing)

 ### NPCs and Monsters